Fawad-Ahmed/ghettoSnap/README.md

-3 color buttons, 1 "Undo" button, 1 "Clear" button, and one "Done" button onLongPress() application will add an icon onDoubleTap() application will add a different icon Paths and icons are stored in a HashMap and ArrayList, respectively.\n Supports MultiTouch\n
+3 color buttons, 1 "Undo" button, 1 "Clear" button, and one "Done" button onLongPress() application will add an icon onDoubleTap() application will add a different icon Paths and icons are stored in a HashMap and ArrayList, respectively.
+Supports MultiTouch
-*Undo button will undo only the lines\n
+*Undo button will undo only the lines
 *Done Button will go back to the first activity, but not save the edited picture